arcrad/testy-testacles/README.md

-read me lead me bead me ead me
+oread me lead me bead me ead me

+also now made changes to the rreadme